alephium/www/src/content/news/community-highlight-4-montail-e24fd88882a0/index.md

 I will be honest: I am not a blockchain developer.
 But at least i know about code to read some C# scripts and fix a thing or two in Unity Engine.
 However, I do try to contribute with useful advice and words.
 Like helping miners figure out settings and what miners to use.
 What overclocks they should make, And where they can buy some Alephium from.

-I was around when the <a href="/news/post/diffbomb-day-postmortem-334b3fdccc5" >DiffBomb</a> happened and tried my best to keep the atmosphere positive by joking or telling people to quit spreading FUD (Fear, Uncertainty, and Doubt) and that everything was alright.
+I was around when the [DiffBomb](/news/post/diffbomb-day-postmortem-334b3fdccc5) happened and tried my best to keep the atmosphere positive by joking or telling people to quit spreading FUD (Fear, Uncertainty, and Doubt) and that everything was alright.
 Even though not all of them listened to me since this is the Crypto space; once something goes kaput everybody freaks out.
 But I believe I did my service as the one insignificant guy trying his best to prevent panic and doing his best to help the project in dire need.
 Such as keeping my miner running even when my reward was close to zero.

 I have also done a creative thing or two, like 3D Renders and animations.
 Other than that, I stick around and poke my nose here and there.
 I do have a different humor than most community members, which could be because of our age differences coming from different generations etc. Humor is subjective.